 When you’re finished vacuuming, remove the vacuum cleaner bag and seal it inside a plastic bag.
 Throw the entire thing into the trash so that the fleas can’t return.

-Another great natural flea killer is a flea trap.
+Another great flea killer is a flea trap.
 Flea traps attract fleas and use glue-covered disks or papers to hold them in place.
 You simply pick up the trap and throw the entire thing away, fleas and all.
 It’s simple and easy way to kill fleas without using chemicals or pesticides inside your home.

 Add a Dehumidifier to Your Home